Using the Model for Improvement methodology to close the poverty related attainment gap in numeracy

 What was done?

 The Programme Coordinator planned and facilitated training for all ANAs and Support for Learning practitioners (SfL).
 This included providing opportunities to network, work collaboratively and participate in Learning Rounds across the cluster.
-The training up-skilled the ANAs to deliver the interventions, which were specific to individual needs and based on assessment evidence.
+ANAs were trained to deliver the interventions, which were specific to individual needs and based on assessment evidence.
 This was monitored and moderated across the cluster.

 They also reflect on their learning over the week and discuss next steps with the ANA.
 Three months after the learner completes their target, they independently re-visit the initial baseline assessment to ensure learning is retained.